tusharhero/aitelegrambot/README.md

 # Introduction

-rationalai-telegram-bot is a Telegram bot that uses the [Ollama](http://ollama.com/) backend to run the LLM [rationalAI](https://ollama.com/tusharhero/rationalai)(by default).
+aitelegrambot is a Telegram bot that uses the [Ollama](http://ollama.com/) backend to run the LLM [rationalAI](https://ollama.com/tusharhero/rationalai)(by default).
 This bot is designed to provide access to the full